You are scheduled for an endoscopic examination at our division.

 Business hours: Monday - Friday by appointment

-More than 5,000 diagnostic and therapeutic endoscopic examinations and interventions are carried out in 6 endoscopy rooms every year.
+In 6 endoscopy rooms, more than 5,000 diagnostic and therapeutic endoscopic examinations and procedures are performed per year.
 The entire spectrum of today's internationally established diagnostic and therapeutic endoscopic procedures is offered.

-For gastroscopy and colonoscopy, we can fall back on the latest generation of devices, which offer excellent resolution and thus visualization of pathological changes.
-This enables better diagnostics and, as a result, a better interventional therapeutic approach.
-Images and videos are archived digitally.
-We also have up-to-date equipment for endosonography and ERCP (with cholangioscopy).
+For gastroscopy and colonoscopy, we can rely on the latest generation of equipment, which offers excellent resolution and thus visualization of pathological changes.
+This enables better diagnostics and subsequently better interventional therapeutic procedures.
+Images and videos are digitally archived.
+We are also up-to-date in terms of equipment for endosonography and ERCP (with cholangioscopy).

-In selected cases, the diagnosis is supported by e.g. cholangioscopy or endomicroscopy.
-Therapeutically, we have mucosal resection, endoscopic submucosal dissection (ESD) and other complex interventions such as radiofrequency ablation for Barrett's mucosa (HALO) in the esophagus and Klatskin tumors in the bile duct.
-There is also the option of flexible splitting of Zenker diverticula, cyst drainage or necrosectomy, to name just a few.
+In selected cases, diagnostics are supported by cholangioscopy or endomicroscopy, for example.
+Therapeutically, we have mucosal resection, endoscopic submucosal dissection (ESD) and other complex interventions, such as radiofrequency ablation for Barrett's mucosa (HALO) in the esophagus and Klatskin tumors in the bile duct.
+Likewise, there is the possibility of flexible splitting of Zenker diverticula, cyst drainage or necrosectomy, to name but a few.

-- gastroscopies: polypectomy, PEG, hemostasis (with clips), injection method, thermocoagulation, rubber band ligatures, dilatations, endoprostheses (esophagus/cardia/jejunum), foreign body removal
+- Gastroscopies: Polypectomies, PEG, hemostasis (with clips), injection method, thermocoagulation, rubber band ligations, dilations, endoprostheses (esophagus/cardia/jejunum), foreign body removal.

-- colonoscopies: polypectomies with/without electricity, hemostasis (with clips), injection methods, thermocoagulation, dilatations, mucosal resection, endoprostheses)
+- Colonoscopies: Polypectomies with/without current, hemostasis (with clips), injection methohde, thermocoagulation, dilatioes, mucosal resection, endoprostheses).

-- ERCP: cholangioscopies, papillotomy ductus choledochus/pancreaticus, stone extractions (basket, balloon), lithotripsy, drainage probes, endoprostheses, dilatations, cyst or abscess drainage (incl. targeted EUS), photodynamic therapy
+- ERCP: cholangioscopies, papillotomy of the choledochal/pancreatic duct, stone extraction (basket, balloon), lithotripsy, drainage probes, endoprostheses, dilatations, cyst or abscess drainage (including targeted EUS), photodynamic therapy

 - Endosonographies: in the upper and lower GI tract, EUS-targeted punctures